 Ideally, someone choosing outpatient care will not need detox and will have mastered many of the physical symptoms of substance abuse or their corresponding mental issues.
 In both settings, professional counseling, accountability, and support are paramount to success.

-Medication and Education for Dual Diagnosis
+Medication-Assisted Treatment and Education for Dual Diagnosis

 Whether in an inpatient or outpatient setting, pharmacological therapy is also a key component of treatment when it comes to dual diagnosis rehab.
 Medications are often prescribed to stabilize moods, reduce anxiety and agitation, prevent flashbacks, or prevent hallucinations.